Qazeer/artefacts.help/pages/windows/etw_tools.md

 #### [CLI] EvtxECmd

-`EvtxECmd` can be used to parse `EVTX` into CSV, JSON, or XML outputs, without doing a full per fields extract however.
+`EvtxECmd` can be used to parse `EVTX` into CSV, JSON, or XML outputs.
+However, contrary to `winlogbeat`, `EvtxECmd` does not extract the fields in a one to one manner, but groups the event payload into a limited number of fields (in order to support CSV output).

 Associated `KAPE` modules: `EvtxECmd` and `EvtxECmd_RDP`.